utexas-public-history/tower/_posts/2016-05-01-11-johnston-fitting-memorial.md

 ---
 layout: post
+title: A Fitting Memorial
-title: 'A Fitting Memorial: The Mental Health Legacy of the Whitman Murders'
+subtitle: The Mental Health Legacy of the Whitman Murders
 author: Rebecca Johnston
 permalink: /a-fitting-memorial
 excerpt: Rebecca Johnston explores the role of mental health in Whitman’s attack and its legacy.